Upgrade MinIO AIStor on Linux

 Upgrade your

-The mc admin update supports updating the AIStor binary on all hosts in the deployment simultaneously.
+The mc admin update supports updating the MinIO AIStor binary on all hosts in the cluster simultaneously.
 The command requires the following:

 -